 Open the Playmaker action browser, find the STYLY item, and add the ‘Get Audio Spectrum Level’ custom action to the State.
-Also, add the ‘Set Scale’ action from ‘Transform’ too.
+Also, add the ‘Set Scale’ action from ‘Transform’ also.

-Lastly, we need to edit the settings of the custom action.
+Lastly, we need to edit the settings for the custom action.

-The ‘Frequency Band Type’ of ‘Init Audio Spectrum’ is ‘Ten Band’, so we need to set it between 0 – 9.
-I used 0 for my example.
+The ‘Frequency Band Type’ for ‘Init Audio Spectrum’ is ‘Ten Band’, so we need to set it between 0 – 9.
+I used 0 for this example.

 The ‘Realtime’, ‘Peak Level’, and ’Mean Level’ changes the movements.
-Select Mean Level here.
+Select Mean Level.

 This value will be multiplied to the result.
 The default value is 100.